jay88159/ColorRun_Game/README.md

 Choose a RTOS design that has at least the following threads 2 HWi (posted as SWi)
 3 Tasks
 Idle
 Identify the threads in your system design
 Develop the SYS/BIO to run the threads
 Demonstrate system operation on Tiva C LaunchPad with the peripherals.

 Details
-   We decide to design a touch game named  .
+   We decide to design a touch game.

-Rules of
+Rules of ColorRun_Game
 •There are 6 different colors on the screen, and one word of color •Tap the right color according to the word
 •The color of the word is used to confuse you